szeying89/leakage/README.md

 # CVE-2026-23918

-This repository contains defensive attack-path models for vulnerability exposure review and remediation planning.
+This repository contains information on CVE-2026-23918.

 ## Attack paths